rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 Make a note to indicate the order in which the transposed information appears in the source.

 **ALT note: Title proper, Other title information, and Statement of Responsibility don't have a handy super-element like Publication statement.
 Currently, I have the examples in this section as the ISBD formatted, like you'd see in a 245, followed by the example atomized into elements.
 Elizabeth noted that this makes it look like we're asking catalogers to repeat information.
-I'm happy to delete the atomized version, but I wanted to leave it in for now as a point of discussion.**
+I'm happy to delete the atomized version, but I wanted to leave it in for now as a point of discussion**.

 >Example:
 ><CITE>Symphony no. 6 : Pastoral / by Ludwig van Beethoven.</CITE>